-As part of the CDBG-MIT Mitigation Action Plan Amendment 1 Needs Assessment, HCD completed individual Mitigation needs sessions with interested state and local stakeholders.
-As outlined in the assessment, multiple stakeholders indicated a need for public education and awareness related to risks and vulnerabilities, as well as actions that can be taken to better prepare for future disasters.
-In addition, stakeholders expressed a desire to conduct planning initiatives that examine how best to prioritize Mitigation in future housing, infrastructure, and economic development investments.
+As part of the CDBG-MIT Action Plan Mitigation Needs Assessment, HCD completed individual mitigation needs sessions with interested state and local stakeholders.
+As outlined in the assessment, multiple stakeholders indicated a need for public education and awareness related to risks and vulnerabilities and actions that can be taken to better prepare for future disasters.
+In addition, stakeholders expressed a desire to conduct planning initiatives that examine how best to prioritize mitigation in future housing, infrastructure, and economic development investments.

-In response to this outreach and to date, HCD has dedicated \$10 million of the CDBG-MIT funds to the 2018 Resilience Planning and Public Services Program.
+In response to this outreach, HCD dedicated \$20 million of the CDBG-MIT funds to the 2017 Resilience Planning and Public Services Program.

-The purpose of the program is to assist communities with Mitigation-related planning and public service needs to support risk reduction from the three primary hazards (wildfire, flooding, and earthquake) as established within the Mitigation Needs Assessment found in the CDBG-MIT ActionPlan.
-The MIT-PPS Program funds eligible Jurisdictions, Tribal Entities, and Nonprofit Organizations to create Projects that address risks to, or across, community lifelines that support human health and safety and provide Mitigation for individual and community-based systems.2
+The purpose of the program is to assist communities with mitigation-related planning and public service needs to support risk reduction from the three primary hazards (wildfire, flooding, and earthquake) as established within the Mitigation Needs Assessment found in the CDBG-MIT Action Plan.
+The MIT-PPS Program funds eligible Jurisdictions, Tribal Entities, and Nonprofit Organizations to create Projects that address risks to, or across, community lifelines that support human health and safety and provide mitigation for individual and community-based systems.